-- " MS is one of the most common central nervous disease (CNS) diseases in the 18 to 55 year age group - " Characterized by appearance of patches of demyelination in the white matter of the CNS, generally starting in the optic nerve, spinal cord or cerebellum. - " The myelin sheaths degenerate and the myelin is removed by the microglial cells.
-Astrocytes proliferate leading to formation of the gliotic scar. - " As demyelination occurs the conduction of the nerve impulses in the axons is slowed and impeded in some cases
+- " MS is one of the most common central nervous disease (CNS) diseases. - " Characterized by appearance of patches of demyelination in the white matter of the CNS, generally starting in the optic nerve, spinal cord or cerebellum. - " The myelin sheaths degenerate and the myelin is removed by the microglial cells.
+Astrocytes proliferate leading to formation of the gliotic scar. - " As demyelination occurs the conduction of the nerve impulses in the axons is impeded.